-These KPI assessments are submitted in December, March and June so that progress comparisons can be made between classes and previous years.
-An overall judgement is made as to whether each child is working towards the expectation for the year group, securely at that expectation (Age-Related Expectation – ARE) or at an advanced level, recorded on the Itrack system and used to inform judgements about how well the children and the class are progressing on the Year Group Standards Tracker.
+Teachers make an overall assessment at the end of December, March and June each year so that progress comparisons can be made between classes and previous years.
+An overall judgement is made as to whether each child is working towards the expectation for the year group, securely at that expectation or at a deeper level.
+This is recorded on the school’s Itrack system and used to inform judgements about how well the children and the class are progressing.
 A small number of children will be working towards a lower year group expectation and they will have their progress recorded against this expectation.

-We have established a clear expectation for writing for each year group – our Hothfield Writing Record.
-The Record includes our ‘Essentials Threshold’ – the basic writing skills which children have to master in order to be working at the age-related expectation Broadly every two weeks, children’s independently-written pieces for a range of purposes are assessed against this Writing Record.
+We have established a clear expectation for writing for each year group – our Silsden Primary School Writing Record.
+At Key STage 2, the Record includes our ‘Essentials Threshold’ – the basic writing skills which children have to master in order to be working at the age-related expectation.
+Throughout the term, children’s independently-written pieces for a range of purposes are assessed against this Writing Record.
 The record establishes the ‘key issues’ the child needs to develop to improve their writing as well as more particular short-term targets for improvement.
 The child’s progress is recorded on the Record and used to ensure that each child is clear about the ‘big issues’ they are working on to improve their writing as well short-term targets.

-Each December, March and June an overall judgement as to whether each child is working towards the expectation for the year group, securely at that age-related expectation (ARE) or at an advanced level is made, recorded on the Itrack system and used to inform judgements about how well the children and the class are progressing on the Year Group Standards Tracker.
-This judgement will be based on at least five independently written pieces of writing for a range of purposes.
-We are building our Hothfield Writing Expectations Portfolio to exemplify what the standard of writing should be for each term in each cohort.
+Each December, March and June an overall judgement as to whether each child is working towards the expectation for the year group, securely at that age-related expectation or at a deeper level is made, recorded on the Itrack system and used to inform judgements about how well the children and the class are progressing.
+This judgement will be based on at least three independently written pieces of writing for a range of purposes.
+We are building our Silsden Writing Expectations Portfolio to exemplify what the standard of writing should be for each term in each cohort.
 This is moderated with neighbouring schools to build a secure picture of age-related expectation.
 A small number of children will be working towards a lower year group expectation and they will have their progress recorded against this expectation.

-Spelling Assessment: The National Curriculum Spelling List has been broken down into a list for each year group.
-Children are ‘baseline assessed’ against this list early in September and then tested against the list in the whole School Spelling Bee in December, March and June.
-Results are submitted for each child and collated into the Year Group Standards Tracker.
+The National Curriculum Spelling List has been broken down into a list for each year group.
+At Key Stage 2, children are ‘baseline assessed’ against this list early in September and then tested against the list in the whole School Spelling Bee in December, March and June.

-Children who enter the school not having secured the Y1 Phonic Screener ‘pass’ and others who do not have a secure phonic knowledge continue to receive phonics teaching and are tested against the phonic screener until they are secure.
-The results of this are recorded in the Year Group Achievement Profile.
+Children who enter Key Stage 2 not having secured the Y1 Phonic Screener ‘pass’ and others who do not have a secure phonic knowledge continue to receive phonics teaching and are tested against the phonic screener until they are secure.

-Grammar and Punctuation Assessment: Children’s knowledge and skills in Grammar and Punctuation are assessed on entry to each year group, December, March and June.
-These assessments are used to identify the next steps for learning for each child and inform judgements about how well the child and the class is progressing on the Year Grup Standards Tracker.
+At Key Stage 2, children’s knowledge and skills in Grammar and Punctuation are assessed on entry to each year group, December, March and June.
+These assessments are used to identify the next steps for learning for each child and inform judgements about how well the child and the class is progressing.

 Grammar and Punctuation are assessed using the Rising Stars Grammar and Punctuation Test in Y3 and Y4, and past SATS papers in Y5 and Y6.

-We have established a clear expectation for reading for each year group – our Hothfield Reading Record.
+We have established a clear expectation for reading for each year group – our Silsden Primary School Reading Record.

-Each week in the Guided Reading Session, children’s progress towards securing the skills in the Hothfield Reading Record is recorded.
+Each week in Reading Development Time, children’s progress towards securing the skills in the Silsden Reading Record is assessed.
 These judgements are based on the child’s ability to independently read and respond to text.

-In September, December, March and June of Y3, 4 and 5, children sit the Progress in Reading Assessment (PiRA) test to measure their reading skills.
+In September, December, March and June, children from Y1 to Y5 sit the Progress in Reading Assessment (PiRA) test to measure their reading skills.
 Results are used to measure progress from the previous test and areas for development.
 Children in Y6 sit past Y6 Reading SAT papers in September, December and March for the same purpose with their final assessment in the May Reading SAT.

-Each December, March and June an overall judgement is made as to whether each child is working towards the expectation for the year group (Age-Related Expectation -ARE), securely at that expectation or at an advanced level, recorded on the Itrack system and used to inform the Year Group Standards Tracker.
-This judgement will be based on teacher assessment of each child during Guided Reading sessions and the results of the PiRA test.
+Each December, March and June the PiRA test result helps the teacher to make an overall judgement as to whether each child is working towards the expectation for the year group, securely at that expectation or at a deeper level and recorded on the school’s Itrack system and used to inform judgements about how well the children and the class are progressing.
 A small number of children will be working towards a lower year group expectation and they will have their progress recorded against this expectation.